 Similar to the nuclear cold war between the U.S. and the Soviet Union in the 1980s, countries are stockpiling cyberwarfare capabilities and using those reserves as a threat or a deterrent to their enemies.
 Russia, China, North Korea, and others have the capacity to launch sophisticated attacks against U.S. businesses.
-Using armies of “cyber soldiers,” these nation states can easily target critical infrastructure, including utilities and financial systems -- if they so desire.
+Using armies of “cyber soldiers,” these nation states can easily target critical national infrastructure, including utilities and financial systems -- if they so desire.

 Indeed, last week the World Economic Forum published an article – “These will be the main cybersecurity trends in 2020” – warning of a new cyber cold war between Western and Eastern countries fueled by trade wars.
 But there’s also another player fanning the flames: Iran.